 - E-learning authoring tools such as Articulate Studio and Storyline or Adobe Captivate for creating computer-based e-learning modules

-These are just a few ideas.
+These are just a few ideas, and technology is bringing new possibilities every day, including virtual reality and augmented reality.
 Be creative and mix and match these to best fit the employees’ training needs.
 While creating materials, always keep in mind two primary concerns: (1) the things that will help your employees learn most effectively and (2) the learning objectives.

 This blog, by Connie Malamed, has lots of great tips on developing training materials.